bhargavmodak/bhargavmodak/README.md

 Hi, I'm Bhargav Modak! (that's pronounced Mo - 🦆 for ya! )

-You might also know me from various sites by my alias - The Brahmnic Boy!

-Pronouns : (He/Him/His)
+Pronouns : (He/Him/His), also (I, you, me, myself, ... and a lot of others!)

 ## What I know

-🏫 I'm studying Computer Engineering at Terna Engineering College, Nerul, India; and I'm in my Second Year.
+🏫 I'm studying Computer Engineering at **Terna Engineering College**, Nerul, India; and I'm in my Fourth Year.

-⌨ I am familiar with languages such as C, C++, Java, Python 3, and Front End Web Development.
+⌨ I am a Fullstack developer in Javascript, and also know my way around C, C++, Java, Python.

-✒ I am proficient in Vector Graphics and Design and am quite familiar with Inkscape.
+✒ I am proficient in Vector Graphics and Design and am quite familiar with **Inkscape**.

-🔗 I am learning a bit of Data Structures and Algorithms as prescribed by the University syllabus.

 ## My interests